volterraedge/terraform-provider-volterra/docs/resources/volterra_advertise_policy.md

 ### Custom Hash Algorithms

 Use hash algorithms in the custom order.
-Volterra will try to fetch ocsp response from the CA in the given order.
+F5XC will try to fetch ocsp response from the CA in the given order.
 Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..

 `hash_algorithms` - (Required) Ordered list of hash algorithms to be used. (`List of Strings`).

+### Disable Internet Vip

+Do not enable advertise on external internet vip..

 ### Disable Ocsp Stapling

 This is the default behavior if no choice is selected..

+### Enable Internet Vip

+Enable advertise on internet vip.
+Only supported for AWS TGW Site or AWS VPC Site..

 ### Private Key